samuel-walters/Cloud-computing-with-AWS/documentation/multi_az_deployment/README.md

 A network administrator selects a subnet mask to divide a network into smaller sub-networks.

+## What is IP-Networking?

+An IP network refers to any group of devices, each with their own unique IP addresses, connected under the same network topology.
+Devices connected to a shared IP network can send and receive information.

+A private IP network allows data to be shared between connected devices securely, by enforcing password protected connectivity that allows only those devices in your office or home to access the IP network.

 ## What is NACL?

 A network access control list (ACL) is an optional layer of security for your VPC that acts as a firewall for controlling traffic in and out of one or more subnets.
 You might set up network ACLs with rules similar to your security groups in order to add an additional layer of security to your VPC.
 For example, security groups and NACLs both use sets of inbound and outbound rules to control traffic to and from resources in a VPC (but security groups and NACLs operate at separate layers in the VPC, have slightly different default rules, and don't handle response traffic the same way).